trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 Cubic and bicubic spline interpolation in Python.
 [hal-03017566v2](https://hal.archives-ouvertes.fr/hal-03017566v2)

 Besides the end condition, in the bicubic case, we can also specify a `smoothing_factor`, which defines trade-off degree of the cubic B-spline interpolation of goodness of fit and minimizing the curvature by defining new `y` values.
-This proceedure is called **thin plate spline**.
+This procedure is called **thin plate spline**.
 There is no general approach which `smoothing_factor` is best suited for the problem and has to be determined via trial and error.
 To understand the underlying maths, please see:
 - Gianluca Donato and Serge Belongie (2001), Approximate Thin Plate Spline Mappings
   [DOI: 10.1007/3-540-47977-5_2](https://link.springer.com/content/pdf/10.1007/3-540-47977-5_2.pdf)